mdsameer-sys/Healthcare-Analysis-Project-PowerBI/README.md

 Healthcare organizations generate large volumes of patient, encounter, procedure, and payer data.
 Without a consolidated analytical view, it can be difficult to identify **high-cost utilization, financial exposure, payer coverage gaps, and operational patterns**.

-This project transforms healthcare records into an interactive **Power BI decision-support dashboard**.
-The solution combines encounter, patient, procedure, payer, organization, and date information to analyze the financial and operational drivers of healthcare utilization.
+This project transforms healthcare records into an interactive Power BI decision-support dashboard.
+The solution combines Python for initial data cleaning and preparation, SQL Server for data analysis and business-question validation, and Power BI for transformation, data modeling, DAX calculations, and interactive visualization across encounter, patient, procedure, payer, organization, and date information.

 ---
 ## 🔗 Live Power BI Dashboard